enhancedformysql/mysql-8.0.40/README.md

 - It is recommended to align MySQL configuration parameters with our settings, making adjustments based on the specific hardware.
 - Due to differences in the underlying data format of Paxos communication, it is incompatible with the official version during runtime, but compatible when offline.
 A restart of all official nodes is required to complete the transition.
 - For the improved Group Replication, we also have a highly mature middleware to provide support.
 For more details, refer to the project at [MySQL Proxy](https://github.com/advancedmysql/mysql-proxy).
+- For more information, refer to the main project: [mysql](https://github.com/advancedmysql/mysql).

 ## Download Available Releases